ccleberg/cmc.pub/content/blog/2023-07-19-plex-transcoder-errors.md

 # Debugging the Cause

-In order to get a better look at what is causing the error, I\'m going to observe the Plex console while the error occurs.
-To do this, open the Plex web client, go to `Settings` \> `Manage` \> `Console`.
+In order to get a better look at what is causing the error, I'm going to observe the Plex console while the error occurs.
+To do this, open the Plex web client, go to `Settings` > `Manage` > `Console`.
 Now, try to play the title again and watch to see which errors occur.

 In my case, you can see the errors below are related to a subtitle file (`.srt`) causing the transcoder to crash.

 ``` txt
 Jul 19, 2023 16:49:34.945 [140184571120440] Error — Couldn't find the file to stream: /movies/Movie Title (2021)/Movie Title (2021).srt